-Unless you’ve got tens of thousands of cash to spare, an indoor heated pool that you can enjoy year-round is probably beyond your means - but that doesn’t mean you can’t enjoy an indoor pool near your home.
-There are specially designed residential areas, such as Wadswick Green in Wiltshire, for example, that include an indoor pool for residents.
-There, you can enjoy living in your home with the luxury of a pool that’s not open to the public.
+Unless you’ve got tens of thousands of cash to spare, an indoor heated pool that you can enjoy year-round is probably beyond your means – but that doesn’t mean you can’t enjoy an indoor pool near your home.
+Some retirement villages and residential developments in cities such as London and Manchester include a gym and indoor pool for residents, so you can enjoy living in your home with the luxury of a pool on your doorstep.

 While in decline, lidos are an oasis of swimming and socialising.
 While there are fewer lidos, the good news is that lovers of open-air swimming can still find them.
 Read our guide to lidos to find out where they are.